 It soon moved on to the gaming industry, creating so-called Alternate Reality Games (ARG).These are games that, based on the Internet as a main hub, use(d) multiple other technological platforms like telephones, email and real offline mail to tell and simultaneously create different parts of the game’s story in those medial habitats relevant to the players.
 So not just transmedia telling, but transmedia engagement that requires interaction from every gamer in order to bring the game’s plot to the next level.
 In other words: “Players interact directly with characters in the game, solve plot-based challenges and puzzles, and collaborate as a community to analyze the story and coordinate real-life and online activities.”
 (Wikipedia) An early example being Ong’s Hat.

-A few collected Ong’s Hat literary references.
-I only include the ones which directly relate to the legend as told in my works, not the historic references about the town only:
+A few collected Ong’s Hat literary references from 2014.
+Other references pre-2014 can be found on the Reviews page.
+I only include the ones which directly relate to the legend as told in my works, not the historic references about the lost town itself.

 Two Ong’s Hat spin off novels by other writers: